-- (1) Subject to paragraph (2), where more than one person is responsible for a statutory nuisance, Article 5 shall apply to each of those persons whether or not what any of them is responsible for would by itself amount to a nuisance. - (2) In relation to a statutory nuisance within sub-paragraph (j) of paragraph (1) of Article 2 for which more than one person is responsible (whether or not what any one of those persons is responsible for would by itself amount to such a nuisance), sub-paragraph (a) of paragraph (3) of Article 5 shall apply with the substitution of "any one of the persons" for "the person". - (3) In relation to a statutory nuisance within sub-paragraph (j) of paragraph (1) of Article 2 caused by noise emitted from or caused by an unattended vehicle or unattended machinery or equipment for which more than one person is responsible, Article 6 shall apply with the substitution - (a) in sub-paragraph (a) of paragraph (2), of "any one of the persons" for "the person" and of "one such person" for "that person"; - (b) in sub-paragraph (b) of paragraph (2), of "such a person" for "that person"; - (c) in paragraph (3), of "any of the persons" for "the person" and of "one such person" for "that person"; - (d) in paragraph (5), of "any person" for "the person"; and - (e) in paragraph (7), of "a person" for "the person" and of "such a person" for "that person". - (4) Where an abatement notice has not been complied with, the Committee may, whether or not proceedings are taken for an offence under paragraph (4) of Article 5, abate the nuisance and do whatever may be necessary in execution of the notice.
+- (1) Subject to paragraph (2), where more than one person is responsible for a statutory nuisance, Article 5 shall apply to each of those persons whether or not what any of them is responsible for would by itself amount to a nuisance. - (2) In relation to a statutory nuisance within Article 2(1)(i) for which more than one person is responsible (whether or not what any one of those persons is responsible for would by itself amount to such a nuisance), Article 5(3)(a) shall apply with the substitution of "any one of the person" for "the person". - (3) In relation to a statutory nuisance within Article 2(1)(i) caused by noise emitted from or caused by an unattended vehicle or unattended machinery or equipment for which more than one person is responsible, Article 6 shall apply with the substitution - (a) in paragraph (2)(a), of "any one of the persons" for "the person" and of "one such person" for "that person"; - (b) in paragraph (2)(b), of "such a person" for "that person"; - (c) in paragraph (3), of "any of the persons" for "the person" and of "one such person" for "that person"; - (d) in paragraph (5), of "any person" for "the person"; and

-- (5) Any expenses reasonably incurred by the Committee in abating, or preventing the recurrence of, a statutory nuisance under paragraph (4) shall be recoverable as a civil debt from the person or persons by whose act or default the nuisance was caused, and the Court may apportion expenses between persons by whose acts or defaults the nuisance is caused in such manner as the Court considers fair and reasonable. - (6) If the Committee is of the opinion that proceedings for an offence under paragraph (4) of Article 5 would afford an inadequate remedy in the case of any statutory nuisance, they may take proceedings in the Court for the purpose of securing the abatement, prohibition or restriction of the nuisance, and the proceedings shall be maintainable notwithstanding the Committee has suffered no damage from the nuisance.
+- (e) in paragraph (7), of "a person" for "the person" and of "such a person" for "that person". - (4) Where an abatement notice has not been complied with, the Minister may, whether or not proceedings are taken for an offence under Article 5(4), abate the nuisance and do whatever may be necessary in execution of the notice. - (5) Any expenses reasonably incurred by the Minister in abating, or preventing the recurrence of, a statutory nuisance under paragraph (4) shall be recoverable as a civil debt from the person or persons by whose act or default the nuisance was caused, and the Court may apportion expenses between persons by whose acts or defaults the nuisance is caused, in such manner as the Court considers fair and reasonable. - (6) If the Minister is of the opinion that proceedings for an offence under Article 5(4) would afford an inadequate remedy in the case of any statutory nuisance, the Minister may take proceedings in the Court for the purpose of securing the abatement, prohibition or restriction of the nuisance, and the proceedings shall be maintainable notwithstanding that the public has suffered no damage from the nuisance.

-Proceedings by persons aggrieved by statutory nuisances by Committee
+8 Proceedings by persons aggrieved by statutory nuisances committed by the Minister